pharo-ai/metrics/README.md

 # Metrics

-This package is part of the Pharo AI project: It contains implementations, tests and documentation of Machine Learning metrics for Pharo.
+This package is part of the Pharo AI project: It contains implementations, tests and documentation of different metrics for Machine Learning models.
 These are evaluation metrics to assess how a trained Machine Learning model has performed.

 ![Build status](https://github.com/pharo-ai/metrics/workflows/CI/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/pharo-ai/metrics/badge.svg?branch=master)](https://coveralls.io/github/pharo-ai/metrics?branch=master)